laszloT/GEPrRep/README.md

 GroupID -- a means of identify which group within a single stream the given item belongs to.

-as long as the fromInt is always a smaller value than the toInt the pairs are considered closed.
+As long as the fromInt is always a smaller value than the toInt the pairs are considered closed.

 The GivenID is actually cursory and is intended to represent a unique identifier.